TeachBooks/he-staff/book/some_content/HR/Hiring/PhDPostDocs/3SelectionPhase.md

 4. **Candidate selection.** In this stage, you select the preferred candidate.
 In this stage you rate candidates based on the criteria you defined, and you make reference calls.

-Please use Chapter 3 of [this document](../PhDPostDocs/Appendices/PhD%20Recruitment%20en%20Selection%20Guide%20V1.pdf) as a guide for these steps.
+Please use Chapter 3 of the 'PhD Recruitment and Selection Guide', which can be found on [this intranet page](https://intranet.tudelft.nl/-/posting-a-vacancy?p_l_back_url=%2Fsearch%3Fq%3Dhiring%2Band%2Bselection%2Bguide).
 Although this guide is written for PhD hiring, it is also very valuable to use for other functions.

 ```{admonition} Knowledge safety check
 :class: warning, dropdown